wuletawwonte/numerify/README.md

 ## Usage

-The gem provides two approaches for converting numerals.
+These gem provides two approaches for converting numerals.
 The first is using Numerify.convert method as shown below.

 ```bash
 > require 'numerify'